Jordan99990/GA_Function_Optimization/README.md

 # Genetic Optimization for function

-Simple project using R to showcase genetic algorithms to find the optima of custom math functions (+ their graphs).
+Simple project using R to showcase genetic algorithms to find the optima of math functions (1 variable + their graph)

 ## TODO List